hapijs/joi/API.md

 Requires the string value to be a valid email address.

 - `options` - optional settings:
-    - `errorLevel` - Numerical threshold at which an email address is considered invalid.
-    - `tldWhitelist` - Specifies a list of acceptable TLDs.
+    - `allowUnicode` - if `true`, Unicode characters are permitted.
+Defaults to `true`.
-    - `minDomainAtoms` - Number of atoms required for the domain.
+    - `minDomainSegments` - Number of segments required for the domain.
 Be careful since some domains, such as `io`, directly allow email.
+    - `tlds` - options for TLD (top level domain) validation.
+By default, the TLD must be a valid name listed on the [IANA registry](http://data.iana.org/TLD/tlds-alpha-by-domain.txt).
+To disable validation, set `tlds` to `false`.
+To customize how TLDs are validated, set one of
+      these:
+        - `allow` - one of:
+            - `true` to use the IANA list of registered TLDs.
+This is the default value.
+            - `false` to allow any TLD not listed in the `deny` list, if present.
+            - a `Set` or array of the allowed TLDs.
+Cannot be used together with `deny`.
+        - `deny` - one of:
+            - a `Set` or array of the forbidden TLDs.
+Cannot be used together with a custom `allow` list.

 ```js
 const schema = Joi.string().email();